fnordoglargh/BoardGameLeague/ABOUT.md

 ## Low Priority

-* Sort collections (like results on copying) after they have been edited.
 * Link multiple leagues (from different files) if a group of players participates in more than one.

 # Changelog